hoovdc/MapMyRun_to_Strava_Migration-TCX_Data_Format/docs/mapmyrun-to-strava-migration-plan.md

 2. **Upload Features**
    - [x] Batch processing with user-configurable batch sizes.
    - [x] User confirmation prompt with single-file test option.
-   - [x] Robust duplicate prevention by handling Strava's `409 Conflict` API response.
+   - [x] **Advanced Duplicate Handling**: Implemented both proactive and reactive duplicate detection.
+The script first queries Strava for activities with similar metrics on the same day to prevent an upload attempt.
+It also correctly handles `409 Conflict` API responses from Strava if a duplicate is found post-upload.
-   - [x] Rate limit handling via delays between batches.
+   - [x] **Intelligent Rate Limit Handling**: The uploader now includes a robust backoff-and-retry mechanism.
+Upon receiving a `429 Too Many Requests` error, it will automatically pause for 15 minutes and then resume the operation, ensuring large batches can complete without interruption.
    - [x] Upload progress tracking with SQLite (`strava_status` updates).
    - [x] Error recovery for individual upload failures.